 The Seven Deadly Sins

-What are The Seven Deadly Sins?
-The Seven Deadly Sins in Christian belief are a list of seven rebellious tendencies that afflict fallen and sinful humanity, so classified by traditional orthodox Christianity, especially the Roman Catholic Church.
+The Seven Deadly Sins, according to Christian beliefs, are a list of seven rebellious tendencies that afflict fallen and sinful humanity, so classified by traditional orthodox Christianity, especially the Roman Catholic Church.
 The list is understood to summarize the Bible's teaching on sin.

 In no particular order, the seven deadly sins are wrath, greed, sloth, pride, lust, envy, and gluttony.
 These seven sins are not addressed collectively by Jesus Christ or the Apostle Paul, but as understood as a collecti drawn from many biblical authors.